trevordevore/levure/README.md

 Want to help this project?
 There are a number of ways to contribute.

 - Review the [wiki](https://github.com/trevordevore/levure/wiki/) and submit improvements.
-- Wrap YAML C++ library in module.
-YAML support is very limited right now.
-Ideally we would use `-` instead of `1:, 2:, 3:, etc.` keys.
 - Need to decide how errors should be reported when loading helpers.
 Should a developer throw an error or use some other mechanism?
 Ideally the application should report the error to the end user and then quit.
 We don't want the application hanging around if an error occurs on loading.
 - Create module for iOS prefs that uses NSUserDefaults.
 - Move preferences external for OS X into a module.